thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

 each configuration to its network interfaces and applies the appropriate configuration.

+#### Prerequisites

+- You must enable the central infrastructure management service.
+See Enabling the central infrastructure management service for more information.

+- You must create a host inventory.
+See Creating a host inventory by using the console for more information.

 #### Configuring advanced networking by using the command line interface

 To configure advanced networking for your infrastructure environment by